 Then risk management became art…

 Then came the turn of non-financial companies and government entities.
-And that’s when risk management started becaming more of an art than science.
+And that’s when risk management started becoming more of an art than science.

 Some of the reasons behind the shift were arguably:

 - Lack of demand from the business.
-Many non-financial organisations at the time were less sophisticated in terms of planning, budgetting and decision making.
-So many executives didn’t even ask risk managers to provide quantifyable risk analysis.
+Many non-financial organizations at the time were less sophisticated in terms of planning, budgeting and decision making.
+So many executives didn’t even ask risk managers to provide quantifiable risk analysis.

 - Lack of qualified risk managers.
 As a result, many risk managers became “soft” and “cuddly”, not having the skills or background required to quantify risks and measure their impact on business objectives and decisions.

 - This was fine for the time, it was part of the learning curve, I guess, and many of the non-financial companies quickly learned which risks to quantify and how.
 Other companies that failed to mature usually lost interest in risk management, or should I say, never saw the real value.